axibase/atsd/administration/restarting.md

 ATSD provides scripts to control database services.

-Use these scripts to stop, start, and update the database.
+Use these scripts to stop and start the database.

 ## Permissions